 Rebecca Vaughan (Producer / Actor / Writer)

 Rebecca trained at ALRA following a degree in English Literature at Cardiff University.
 Film and television work includes the lead in Fearnort's feature film Grace's Land, the receptionist in The Interview and Jane Austen in The Dead, both for the BBC, plus an array of short films.
-For Dyad Productions, theatre credits include Female Gothic (Edinburgh 2013 & National Tour) The Diaries of Adam and Eve (Edinburgh 2012 and National Tour), I, Elizabeth (Edinburgh 2010, Adelaide 2011 & national tour), Austen's Women (Edinburgh 2009, Adelaide 2010 & national tour).
+For Dyad Productions, theatre credits include Female Gothic (Edinburgh 2013 & National Tour) The Diaries of Adam and Eve (Edinburgh 2012 and National Tour), I, Elizabeth (Edinburgh 2010, Adelaide 2011 & national tour), Austen's Women (Edinburgh 2009 and 2013, Adelaide 2010 and national tour).
 Other theatre credits include The Picture of Dorian Gray (Bill Kenwright, No 1 tour), Room 24 (Nuffield Theatre); Havisham (BAC).
 As associate artist with Lanternfish Theatre Company she played Hermia (A Midsummer Night's Dream) and Mrs Hawkins (Treasure Island).
 She studied physical theatre with Sachi Kimura (student of Philippe Gaulier) and continues her wider training at both The Actors Centre and City Lit, and can occasionally be found on the South Bank dabbling in a bit of Street Clowning.

 Elton Townend Jones (Producer / Actor / Writer / Director)